VladimerKhasia/ML-in-Notebooks/MLOps/mat_ref.md

    2. sensitivity analysis:

-	*Main Idea* of sensitivity is how the perturbation/change in feature(s) changes model prediction
+	 l.*Main Idea* of sensitivity is how the perturbation/change in feature(s) changes model prediction

-	*identify* --> attacs that our model robustnes is sensitive to, can be affected by >>
+	 II.*identify* --> attacs that our model robustnes is sensitive to, can be affected by >>

 	   - general tool for sensitivity identification: https://pair-code.github.io/what-if-tool/